malisasmaz/ostromapi/README.md

 # Preconditions:

-1.Visual Studio Code
+1. Visual Studio Code
-2.Node.js
+2. Node.js
-3.Docker Desktop
+3. Docker Desktop
 The programs in above must be installed.

 # Steps to Run this project: